-Students are expected to be punctual for their laboratory sessions.
-Students who arrive late for a laboratory session will not be allowed to start the experiment and will be required to request a missed laboratory make-up session in accordance with the information below.

-The laboratory sessions will close promptly at the end of the laboratory period since in many cases, the next section starts in just 30 minutes.
+Students are required to attend the scheduled weekly laboratories.
+Students are expected to be punctual for the laboratory sessions.
+Students who arrive late for a laboratory session will not be allowed to start the experiment and will be required to request a laboratory make-up session in accordance with the information below.
+Students who arrive late for a laboratory session will not be allowed to join the activity "late".
+Laboratory sessions will end promptly at the end of the laboratory period since in many cases, the next section starts in 30 minutes and TAs might have other laboratories or classes to attend.
 This means that you will only be allowed 10 minutes "overtime" to complete laboratory tidy up.